amnayakub/GlowScore-App/README.md

 # GlowScore — Skincare Ingredient Analyzer

 GlowScore is an AI-powered skincare analyzer that helps users determine whether a product is safe, effective, and compatible with their unique skin type.
 It’s a full-stack application that combines large language models (LLMs), optical character recognition (OCR), and real-world cosmetic ingredient data gathered from domain research to provide users with detailed skincare evaluations.

-Link to the web-app: [https://glowscore-app.streamlit.app/](https://glowscore-app.streamlit.app/)
 ![GlowScore Screenshot](GlowScoreThumbnail2.png)

-(bug fixing yet to be done)

 ---